Learn with Nika

 Not your job title.
 Not your LinkedIn summary.
 The real context of your life — the stuff that makes your questions different from anyone else's.

 Why these questions?
 Each one gives AI a layer of context it needs to stop sounding generic.
+The workbook has 9 questions — 7 that build your permanent AI Brief, plus 2 that teach AI how you've worked with it before and what you never want it to do.
 The more honest your answers, the more the output will sound like it was made for you — because it was.

 What do you actually do — not your job title, the real version?